 Articles in this database are automatically generated by our AI system based on data from the Digicomply APP.
 While we strive for accuracy, the articles may not contain complete or verified information and are intended for informational purposes only.
 For accurate and reliable information, we recommend using SGS Digicomply or consulting verified sources and experts.
 All content is copyrighted; please credit SGS Digicomply (digicomply.com) when sharing.

-Food Safety Alert: Contamination Detected in Diverse Food Products and Dietary Supplements
+Food Safety Alert: Contamination Detected in Various Food Products and Dietary Supplements

-On August 20, 2025, a significant food safety incident was reported involving the detection of Tebuconazole, a chemical contaminant, in various food products and dietary supplements.
-This issue originated from China and has raised concerns regarding the safety of these items for consumer consumption.
+On November 11, 2025, a significant food safety incident was reported involving the detection of Tebuconazole, a chemical fungicide, in a range of diverse food products and dietary supplements.
+This contamination poses potential health risks to consumers, as exposure to such contaminants can lead to adverse health effects.

 - Incident: Tebuconazole has been detected in Diverse Food Products And Dietary Supplements.